newsgac/platform/README.md

 2. In terminal, navigate to newsgac_docker_dev folder.

-3. By default, database data will be saved to `./../data`, e.g. in a folder called `data` in the parent of this repository's directory.
+3. By default, database data will be saved to `./../data`, e.g. in ws folder called `data` in the parent of this repository's directory.
-   To change this modify `docker-compose_local.yml` line 22 to a folder of your choice on your local machine.
+   To change this modify `docker-compose_local.yml` line 22 to ws folder of your choice on your local machine.
    For example change `./../data:/data/db` to `<your_local_path>:/data/db`

 4. To run from command line, navigate to newsgac_docker_dev and run: